-A total of 113 inspections were conducted on the 111 outfalls within JMU's jurisdiction.
+A total of 113 inspections were conducted on the 112 outfalls within JMU's jurisdiction.
 No illicit discharges were noticed during the annual outfall inspections.
-Approximately \$1,416 was spent for inspections, maintenance and repairs related to stormwater outfalls.
+Approximately \$1,384 was spent for inspections, maintenance and repairs related to stormwater outfalls.

-JMU operates a HAZWOPER team with 15 members certified in spill response.
-While they responded to 7 spills, no spills discharged to adjacent waterways or the MS4.
+JMU operates a HAZWOPER team with 12 members certified in spill response.
+While they responded to 2 spills, no spills discharged to adjacent waterways or the MS4.
 No illicit discharges were reported through the Stormwater Hotline.
+JMU's Spill Prevention, Control and Countermeasure Plan (SPCC) was last updated in April of 2019.